Calibration Resources

 Deadweight Pressure Gauge Calibration in Singapore

-Primary pressure standards, like deadweight testers and U-tube manometers, are generally more accurate than secondary standards.
-Primary standards rely on fundamental units of mass and length, ensuring high precision.
-Their accuracy is measured as a percentage of the reading.
-In contrast, secondary standards, such as precision pressure gauges, sensors, and transducers, have their accuracy measured as a percentage of the full-scale reading.
-In Singapore, electronic pressure testers are often used as an alternative to deadweight pressure testers for instrument calibration due to their affordability and portability.
-However, deadweight testers offer distinct advantages.
-They do not require a power source, generate stable and precise output pressures, and are less affected by environmental temperature variations.
-For applications requiring high accuracy, deadweight testers provide lower uncertainties (measured as a percent of the reading) compared to electronic calibrators, making them a valuable investment despite potentially higher costs.
+Primary pressure standards, such as deadweight testers and U-tube manometers, are generally more accurate than secondary standards because they derive their reference pressure from fundamental units of mass and length rather than an electronic transducer's own calibration.
+Their accuracy is expressed as a percentage of the reading, which stays tight across the full working range.
+Secondary standards, such as precision pressure gauges, sensors, and transducers, have their accuracy expressed as a percentage of full-scale reading instead, meaning their real-world accuracy degrades proportionally as the measured pressure moves away from full scale.
+In Singapore, electronic pressure calibrators are often used as an alternative to deadweight testers for instrument calibration, largely because of their affordability and portability.
+Deadweight testers nonetheless offer distinct advantages: they require no power source, generate stable and highly repeatable output pressures, and are markedly less affected by environmental temperature variation than an electronic sensor's own internal reference.
+For applications requiring the lowest achievable uncertainty, deadweight testers remain the preferred choice despite the higher upfront cost and the need for correct technique to realise their full accuracy potential.

-Using Deadweight Testers: A Guide by Unitest Calibration
+Using Deadweight Testers Correctly: A Technique Guide by Unitest Calibration

 Frequently asked questions